BGU-CS-VIL/dtan/README.md

 - For Nvidia GPU iimplementation: CUDA==11.0 + appropriate cuDNN as well.
 You can follow the instructions [here](https://pytorch.org/get-started/locally/).

 ## Operation system:
-For the native PyTorch implementation (slower), we support all operating system.
+For the native PyTorch implementation (slower), we support all operating systems.
 For the fast CUDA implementation of libcpab, we only support Linux.

 ## Installation